innawaylabs/tippsie/README.md

 As part of your pre-work submission, please reflect on the app and answer the following questions below:

 * **Question:** What are your reactions to the iOS app development platform so far?
 How would you describe outlets and actions to another developer?
 * **Answer:** Impressed by how little code is needed for Hello World application.
-Swift is significantly better than Objective C.
+Swift is significantly better than Objective C. Outlets are handles for the UI elements, for programmatic control.
+Actions are code snippets to be executed when certain UI event happens.

 * **Question:** Any idea how they are being implemented under the hood?
-* **Answer:** XCode must be generating an xml under the hood just like Android IDEs do.
+* **Answer:** XCode is generating xml under the hood just like Android IDEs do, which is named as a .lproj file.

 * **Question:** Swift uses [Automatic Reference Counting](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html#//apple_ref/doc/uid/TP40014097-CH20-ID49) (ARC), which is not a garbage collector, to manage memory.
 Can you explain how you can get a strong reference cycle for closures?
 * **Answer:** If class A has a strong reference to an object of type Class B and Class B has a reference to an object of type Class A, then a string reference cycle would be created.
+This can be prevented by using weak references.

 ## Video Walkthrough